isomerpages/nlb-biblioasia/_jan-to-mar-2023/The Origin Stories of Keramat Kusu.md

 <div style="background-color: white;">The earliest known photograph of the <i>keramat</i>, c.
 1930.
 The white-washed brick-and-mortar pillars seen here survived the 2022 fire. <i>Photo by Lim Lam San (Oct 1902–Sep 1990).
 Collection of the National Museum of Singapore, National Heritage Board.</i></div>

 ![](/images/Vol%2018%20Issue%204/Keramat%20Kusu/image4.png)
 <div style="background-color: white;">A Chinese couple at the shrine of Dato Syed Abdul Rahman, 1990.
 They are standing at the same spot as the group in the c.
-1930 photograph above. <i>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.</i>
+1930 photograph&nbsp;above.&nbsp;<i>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.</i>
 </div>

 The *keramat* was enlarged in the early 20th century.
 There are two plaques on the site, one in Baba Malay and Jawi dated 1917 and the other in Hokkien Chinese dated 1921.
 The Baba Malay plaque is dedicated to “Dato Nenek Kusu” and was emplaced by Baba Hoe Beng Whatt, a Peranakan (Straits Chinese).
 It includes a list of Baba Chinese who donated money to erect the shrine.
 The 1921 plaque also bears the names of donors to the shrines, many of whom were the same people who had donated earlier.
 The text on the plaque mentions that the “old fairy of Kusu Island” (龟屿老仙女) visited Hoe’s house with a child.
 The second plaque indicates that the shrine was expanded again in 1921.